-The Museum’s hands-on workshops provide a wonderful opportunity for students to explore the Museum’s collections, learn innovative art techniques and make new friends.
+The Museum’s hands-on workshops provide a wonderful opportunity for students to explore the collection, learn innovative art techniques and make new friends.

 Participants will enhance their critical thinking, communication, and visual literacy skills as they explore the galleries and complete a hands-on art project each month.
 This program is designed specifically for aspiring homeschool artists ages 5-12.

-Programs take place on the second Tuesday of the month, 1:00pm-3:30 pm.
-Participants may register for any number of classes.
+- Programs take place from 1 – 3:30 pm on the second Tuesday of the month

 Price Per Workshop